Groupon's full-year revenue forecast below views, hit by dollar

 (Reuters) - Groupon Inc (GRPN.O) forecast full-year revenue well below analyst expectations on Tuesday, hurt by a stronger dollar and weaker-than-expected billings, a key metric reflecting the gross amount collected from customers.

-Groupon, which once dominated the fast-growing online coupons arena, has been struggling to rev up sales and profit as it battles stiff competition from smaller companies as well as online giants such as Amazon.com Inc (AMZN.O) and Google Inc (GOOGL.O).
+Groupon, which once dominated the fast-growing online coupons arena, has been struggling to rev up sales and profit as it battles stiff competition from smaller companies as well as online giants such as Amazon.com Inc (AMZN.O).

-In April, the company agreed to sell a 46 percent stake in its South Korean business as part of its turnaround efforts.
+In April, the daily deals and online retailer agreed to sell a 46 percent stake in its South Korean business as part of its turnaround efforts.

 Chief Executive Eric Lefkofsky told Reuters in an interview on Tuesday the company will evaluate alternatives that would help unlock shareholder value in countries where Groupon questions its long-term strategic positioning, as it did in Korea.

-“(We) will.. allocate time and resources in countries and businesses where we think we can win,” he said

-The daily deals and online retailer, which gets 160 million visitors globally per month, saw a drop in active customers to 48 million as of March 31 from 54 million as of Dec.
-31, 2014, due to the stake sale in Korea and seasonality factors.
+The company, which gets 160 million visitors globally per month, saw a drop in active customers to 48 million as of March 31 from 54 million as of Dec.
+31, 2014.
+On an adjusted basis after the stake sale, active users increased marginally quarter-over-quarter, to 48.1 million from 47.4 million.

 Lefkofsky said the company aims to double the number of deals over the next year so that Groupon always has deals on offer within its top categories.